SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_Availability/Availability_Using.md

 ## Visual Overview pages

-All topology levels have a visual overview page associated with them, which contains links to a low-code app where the selected level will be preselected.
+All topology levels have a Visual Overview page associated with them, which contains links to a low-code app where the selected level will be preselected.

 ![Topology Visual](~/user-guide/images/EPM_Availability_Topology_Visual.gif)